-Outcor me 2.1: By 2021, productive sectors expand income earning opportur nities that are decent and sus ecially for youth al est areas

-No. Output indicator Baseline 2020 2021 Target Status 2021 Contributing agencies Remarks

-ongoing.
-IOM just concluded facilitating a

-Zambia and Bilateral meeting between

-DRC have Zambian and Congolese officials

-signed a

-bilateral

-cooperation

-agreement on

-modalities for

-the electronic

-border pass.

-Output 1.5: Efficient border management for improved mobility and trade fa cilitation

-1.5.1 Number of border specific trade facilitation action developed and 0 0 4 IOM IOM The action plans have been

-operationalised supported the adopted by Zambia and the

-development respective adjoining countries and

-of four border specific priority interventions are

-specific action being implemented.

-plans for

-Kasumbalesa,

-Mwami -

-Mchinji,

-Chirundu and

-Nakonde -

-Tunduma

-border posts.

-The action

-plans

-prioritize
+Outco me 2.1: By 2021, productive sectors expand income earning opportur nities that are decent and sus tainable espe ecially for youth and d women in the poor est areas No. Output indicator Baseline 2020 2021 Target Status 2021 Contributing agencies Remarks ongoing.
+Zambia and DRC have signed a bilateral cooperation agreement on modalities for the electronic border pass.
+IOM just concluded facilitating a Bilateral meeting between Zambian and Congolese officials Output t 1.5: Efficient border management for improved mobility and trade fac cilitation 1.5.1 Number of border specific trade facilitation action developed and operationalised 0 4 IOM supported the development of four border specific action plans for Kasumbalesa, Mwami - Mchinji, Chirundu and Nakonde - Tunduma border posts.
+The action plans prioritize IOM The action plans have been adopted by Zambia and the respective adjoining countries and specific priority interventions are being implemented.